 |Nervous System Disorders||13||2||18||3|

-same ingredients as Flector Patch (diclofenac epolamine topical patch) except for diclofenac.
-Adverse events
+ingredients as FLECTOR PATCH except for diclofenac.
+Adverse events in the

 2 Includes: application site dryness, irritation, erythema, atrophy, discoloration, hyperhidriosis, and vesicles.

 3 Includes: gastritis, vomiting, diarrhea, constipation, upper abdominal pain, and dry mouth.